TcMenu/documentation/content/arduino-libraries/tc-menu/menumanager-and-iteration.md

 **When using the designer, this code gets added automatically, this is to fully document the API.**

 We initialise the menu manager as shown below, where renderer is a pointer to a renderer (or an instance of `NoRenderer`), root is the very first menu item and then this is followed by the pin used for either switches or the rotary encoder.
 Remember that pinA of the encoder must be an interrupt capable pin.
 If you're not using the designer, then the plugins for display and remote are available within the tcMenu code repo within the two plugin packages, or may be packaged with the embedded folder.
 Copy the required files into your sketch and make sure they are initialised.
-The full details are available in {{< refdocs title="the menu manager class documentation" src="tcmenu/html/class_menu_manager.html" >}}.
+The full details are available in [the menu manager class documentation](${refdocs("tcmenu/html/class_menu_manager.html")}).

 	menuMgr.initForEncoder(MenuRenderer* renderer, MenuItem* root, uint8_t encoderPinA, uint8_t encoderPinB, uint8_t encoderButton);
 	menuMgr.initForUpDownOk(MenuRenderer* renderer, MenuItem* root, uint8_t upPin,